 straight line between the start and end points, as shown in Figure 3.

 Figure 3: Straight line created with freeform

 - To draw a freeform line as a continuation of the same straight line you have started with, click and hold down the left mouse button and draw

 (like pencil on paper), as shown in Figure 4.
 Notice that a freeform line continues after the straight line.

 Figure 4: Freeform line continued on straight line

 - You can alternate between straight and freeform lines within the same line shape that you draw.

 - To create a closed shape, click on the starting point of your drawing.

-- To finish your drawing as an open shape, just double-click the mouse (or press the Esc key) at the point where
+- To finish your drawing as an open shape, just double-click with the mouse (or press the Esc key).
+At this point

-you want to end the shape.
-When you do that, your drawing will be surrounded by eight handles indicating that it is selected.
+of time, your drawing is surrounded by eight handles indicating that it is selected.